ipc-lab/kaira/docs/badges.rst

    :target: https://github.com/ipc-lab/kaira/actions/workflows/dependabot/dependabot-updates
    :alt: Dependabot Updates

-Kaira is an open-source simulation toolkit for communications research built on PyTorch.
-It provides a modular, user-friendly platform for developing, testing, and benchmarking advanced communications algorithms—including deep learning-based approaches such as deep joint source-channel coding (DeepJSCC).
-Designed to accelerate research and innovation, Kaira integrates seamlessly with existing PyTorch projects, supporting rapid prototyping of novel communication strategies.
+Build Better Communication Systems with Kaira.
+Kaira is an open-source toolkit for PyTorch designed to help you simulate and innovate in communication systems.
+Its name is inspired by Kayra (from Turkic mythology, meaning ‘creator’) and Kairos (a Greek concept for the ‘opportune moment’).
+This reflects Kaira’s core purpose: to empower engineers and researchers to architect (Kayra) advanced communication models and to ensure messages are transmitted effectively and at the right moment (Kairos).
+Kaira provides the tools to design, analyze, and optimize complex communication scenarios, making it an essential asset for research and development.

+Kaira is built to accelerate your research.
+Its user-friendly, modular design allows for easy integration with existing PyTorch projects, facilitating rapid prototyping of new communication strategies.
+This is particularly beneficial for developing and testing advanced techniques, such as Deep Joint Source-Channel Coding (DeepJSCC) and other deep learning-based approaches.
+Kaira helps you bring your innovative communication concepts to life.

 `Documentation <https://kaira.readthedocs.io/en/latest/>`__